 How people in supported living can see family and friends and stay safe with their support and care workers.

-This guidance applies to the whole of Wales during the new national measures in force from 21 December 2020 and should be read in conjunction with the FAQs on the Welsh Government website.
+This guidance applies to the whole of Wales during the national measures in force and should be read in conjunction with the FAQs on the Welsh Government website.

 If any additional restrictions come into force, such as national restrictions, the legislation, guidance and FAQ relating to those restrictions will take precedence over this guidance.

 Who this guidance is for

 This non-statutory guidance is provided for people who are tenants in supported living, their families, housing, care and support providers, and commissioners of services, including, but not limited to, local authorities and health boards.